 When configuring main valves, you must bear in mind that they are servo valves that require a certain minimum pressure drop.
 Although this pressure drop is very small, which allows very good partial-load capability, it cannot be neglected.
 If the application (such as a freezer application) actually requires a valve with no minimum pressure drop, this can be achieved with the ICS valve by using a higher pressure to operate the valve.
 An external pilot connection can be fitted to the ICS valve for this purpose.
 The valve, which is fitted in the suction line, is opened by the hot gas or cold gas pressure fed to it by a small pipe.
 The configuration for this consists of an ICS valve (three-pilot version) with an external connection to S1, an EVM connected to S2, and an A+B plug in P. Alternatively, a type PML(X) can be used as a special main valve for this particular application.

 The simplest use of a main valve is as a solenoid valve.
 For this purpose, the one-pilot version of the main valve is equipped with an EVM pilot valve.
 This pilot valve can be screwed directly to the main valve.
-Solenoid valves are most often used in normally closed (NC) mode, which means that the valve is closed when the solenoid is not energised.
+Solenoid valves are most often used in normally closed (NC) mode, which means that the valve is closed when the solenoid is not energized.
 The NC version of the EVM pilot valve is suitable for this purpose.

-When the coil of the EVM (NC) pilot valve is energised, the pilot valve opens.
+When the coil of the EVM (NC) pilot valve is energized, the pilot valve opens.
 This in turn opens the internal control channel in the ICS valve between the valve inlet and the internal pressure chamber above the power piston, so that high-pressure gas flows from the valve inlet into the pressure chamber above the power piston and presses the piston downward.
 This causes the main valve to open.

 To close the main valve, the channel is closed by the EVM valve and the high pressure on the power piston is vented to the valve outlet via a small drilled hole.
 An EVM (NO) valve can be used for operation in the opposite mode ("NO" stands for "normally open", which means that the valve is open when it is not energized).
 In addition to the different operating sense, EVM (NO) pilot valves differ from EVM (NC) pilot valves in two ways: they are fitted with a slightly stronger coil (12 W for AC use) and they have an additional nut pressed into the lower part of the anchor tube.